-Follow the safety guidelines listed in Safety instructions on page 46.
+Follow the safety guidelines listed in Safety instructions on page 45.

-- 1. Align the screw holes on the drive cage with the screw holes on the system. - 2.
-Lower the drive cage into the system until the drive cage is seated in place. - 3.
+- 1. Align the slots on the sides of the drive cage with the standoffs on the system. - 2.
+Lower the drive cage into the system until the slots on the drive cage engage with the standoffs on the system. - 3.
+Slide the drive cage into the system to the lock position. - 4.
 Using the Phillips #1 screwdriver, replace the screws to secure the drive cage to the system.

-Figure 23.
-Installing the drive cage
+Figure 21.
+Installing the drive cage.

 - 1. Install the drive backplane.

 - 2. Install the drives.

-- 3. Follow the procedure listed in After working inside your system on page 47.
+- 3. Follow the procedure listed in After working inside your system on page 46.